nightroman/Invoke-Build/README.md

 ## Quick Start

 **Step 1:**
-Copy *Invoke-Build.ps1* and its help file *Invoke-Build.ps1-Help.xml* to one of the system path directories.
-As a result, the script can be called from any *PowerShell* code simply as `Invoke-Build`.
+Download and unzip the package, copy *Invoke-Build.ps1* and its help content file *Invoke-Build.ps1-Help.xml* to one of the system path directories.
+As a result, the script can be called from any PowerShell code simply as `Invoke-Build` and `Get-Help` should work.

 **Step 2:**
-Set the current location to the *Demo* directory:
+Set the current location to the unzipped *Demo* directory:

     Set-Location <path>/Demo